 The marine reserves in Belize are sanctuaries for some of these manatees.
 Each day, a manatee may eat up to 100 lbs. of vegetation, mostly seagrass.
 Seagrass beds are also carbon sinks, with deep and rich carbon sequestration occurring beneath their roots.
 Rising water temperatures encourage algae growth, however, which can smother seagrass beds and take away important feeding, breeding, and calving grounds for the manatee.

-Our newest research partner, the Toledo Institute for Development and Environment (TIDE), is a local organization managing some of Belize’s wildest and most diverse protected areas.
+Our newest partner, the Toledo Institute for Development and Environment (TIDE), is a local organization managing some of Belize’s wildest and most diverse protected areas.
 In 2019, over 130 EPI Belize Marine Ecology students will work with TIDE to monitor manatee populations in the Port Honduras Marine Reserve, recording observations as the whiskered manatees rise to the surface for breaths of air.

 Students will also conduct snorkel surveys to analyze the flowing seagrass beds in the reserve, tracking cover, height, species diversity, and abundance.
 Students will also record the species that feed and live in the seagrass, including commercially important conch, lobsters, and fish.
 TIDE will utilize this critical data to make policy recommendations for future fishing and conservation.